 After we finished our meal, and before we began our descent to the village of Le Prese, our server convinced us to try some homemade grappa.
 The bottles line the outside walls of the hostel and restaurant.
 They typically age there for about 90 days.
 The strong sweet drink had a subtle taste of the pine cones that soak in the sun-drenched bottles.

 - Where we ate: The Ristoro at Alpe San Romerio, Gino Bongulielmi, 7743 Brusio, +41 (0)81 846 54 50, firstname.lastname@example.org

 How to get there: The hostel and restaurant are open from the beginning of May until the end of October.
-You must arrive at the Alpe San Romerio on foot.
+In addition, you must arrive at the Alpe San Romerio on foot.
 Detailed information about how to reach the primary hiking routes for this destination by car or public transportation can be found online.

 - San Romerio Church: To enter the church, you can ask for the key at the Ristoro San Romerio.

 - Where we stayed: Coltiviamo Sogni, c/o Piccoli Frutti Valposchiavo, Via Cantonale 225, 7748 Campascio, +41 (0)79 610 27 77, email@example.com